BSc (Hons) (NFQ Level 8)

 Curricular information is subject to change.Open All

-In this degree, you’ll explore life at the molecular level.
+In this degree subject, you will explore life at the molecular level.
 This will enable you to pursue a career in biomedical and biomolecular science.
-The Biochemistry & Molecular Biology degree course explores the chemistry of living organisms and cells.
-It involves the study of the molecules that play a role in the function of the cell and the molecular basis for changes in the cell that can lead to disease.
-Biochemistry and Molecular Biology form the foundation for understanding all biological processes and occupy a central position in modern biological and biomedical research.
+Biochemistry & Molecular Biology explores the chemistry of living organisms and cells.
+It involves the study of the molecules that play a role in the function of the cell and the molecular basis for changes in the cell and tissues that can lead to disease.
+Biochemistry & Molecular Biology forms the foundation for understanding all biological processes and occupy a central position in modern biological and biomedical research.

 Timetables & Assessment